Al Goldstein, pornography pioneer who claimed free speech, dies

-NEW YORK (Reuters) - Al Goldstein, founder of the unapologetically raunchy Screw magazine and a leader in the First Amendment fight to protect the pornography industry under the umbrella of free speech, died on Thursday in New York.
+NEW YORK, Dec 19 (Reuters) - Al Goldstein, founder of the unapologetically raunchy Screw magazine and a leader in the First Amendment fight to protect the pornography industry under the umbrella of free speech, died on Thursday in New York.

 Goldstein, 77, who had battled several illnesses in recent years, apparently succumbed to renal failure, according to his lawyer.